yesco/parsie/readme.md

 That the parsi-alf compiled JS is faster than PASCAL is interesting; it's an artifact of that there is an explicit "return" statement in JS.
 One could add "Exit;" and that would give similar speedup.
 This is because of the textual interpretation of the alf-code of if blocks taking time to process.

 This performance figures are set to be updated and improved over time.

+# Name of this project

+small parser+interpreter:

+grokie - to grok a little -ie
+  this might be better as it also implies understanding.
+As it can interpret generated code once the input program is parsed - it "groks", at least a little bit.

+parsie - small parser?

+parslet - a tiny parser

+pars - forth like 4th letters, lol